wladradchenko/wunjo.wladradchenko.ru/tests/README.md

 the build machine, a Qt platform plugin that did not get packaged.
 Both are needed and neither substitutes for the other.

+It then asks the application what it is built out of, through `--setup-report`.
+The entry that matters is MLT, whose version comes from a live `mlt_version_get_string()` call — a version in that file is proof the media framework loaded inside the packaged bundle, not proof that something linked at build time.
+An editor whose MLT did not come along starts, draws its entire interface, and fails at the first clip.

 The compiler did not warn about the `pmr` call, so libc++'s availability annotations are switched off somewhere in this toolchain and it will not warn about the next one either.
 Until that is understood, `check_abi.py` is what